 Sofiri: Tell us anything else you’d like to share with prospective students who may like to embark on their journey with you.

 I can’t wait to see my students prosper by learning about new ways of life and about themselves.
 There is so much growth involved when going to another country to live and study and that is extremely exciting!
 I will be there as a mentor and coach to help guide my students through any challenges that they may encounter, as well as to answer any questions that they might have along the way.
-I mostly work online which is easy and very convenient – Australia is a big place after all!!
+I work online which is easy and very convenient – Australia is a big place after all!!

 There are many benefits to having an education expert like me on side.
 I can offer coaching on strengths and potential, help with the search for the right education provider, and provide support with application documentation and student visa applications.